dwyl/PWA-Liveview/README.md

 **Map Page (path `/map`)**: Uses `Valtio`

-- Simple browser-only state management for geographical points, perfect for ephemeral UI state
+- Simple browser-only state management for geographical points
 - No need for CRDT as map interactions are single-user and browser-local
 - Lighter weight solution when complex conflict resolution isn't needed
 - Perfect for ephemeral UI state that doesn't need cross-client sync